OperationFman/Plexensus/README.md

 It's a little crude, using simple jquery ajax calls and passing data between the front and backend using hidden forms, but it works.

-It lacks features I've come to need such as automatic deployment (Especially with the db) and Unit tests, but it is a solid concept.

 In the future I plan to deprecate this and rebuild it using React for the frontend, and Java for the backend with Postgres for data storage.